 Give to the causes and organisations you feel most passionate about.

 Balance your heart and mind.
 Trust your instincts but do your research to consider the past and potential future impact of the organisations you may support.

 Don't just write cheques.
 The more engaged you are with your philanthropy, the more enjoyable it will be and the greater your chances of success.

 Learn from others.
 Don't feel you need to reinvent the wheel, but rather build on the experiences and due diligence of other donors.
-Join one of the many networks of philanthropists.

 Think about how you can best sustain your philanthropy for the longer term, perhaps by appointing specialist advisers, hiring professional staff or establishing an endowment.

 Dream big about what you would do with a million dollar investment, and then have a clear and easy way to communicate this strategic vision.

 Don't be afraid to spend money on fundraising.

 Many charities are reluctant to invest in this, but it pays off in the long term.